the-krafty-koder/mastering/notes/distributed-systems/communication.md

    9. The client’s OS gives the message to the client stub.
    10. The stub unpacks the result and returns it to the client.

-   The function of the client stub is to take parameters, pass them into a message and pass it to a server stub.
+   The function of the client stub is to take parameters, parse them into a message and pass it to a server stub.
 The process of packing parameters is called parameter marshalling.

    Variations of RPC